 If you're a real estate professional looking for advertising and growth opportunities, click the learn more button below.

 Factors to consider

 If you’re unsure about which investment option is right for you, it’s a good idea to consider the key factors that distinguish buy and hold and fix and flip investments.
 Understanding the practical implications of these investments can help you take a strategic approach that aligns with your needs and goals as an investor.

-· Energy investment: There is a considerable amount of effort required for a successful fix and flip.
-Even if you don’t do all of the work yourself, you have to hire contractors, coordinate labor and manage property renovations to get the property ready to sell.
+There is a considerable amount of effort required for a successful fix and flip.
+Even if you don’t do all of the work yourself, you have to hire contractors, coordinate labour and manage property renovations to get the property ready to sell.
 Buy and hold investments are usually much more passive sources of income.
 Aside from screening tenants, managing residents and fielding the occasional maintenance requests, there isn’t a significant amount of ongoing work that has to be done.

 There’s always an element of unpredictability and risk in real estate investment, but you can minimize your risk by carefully weighing your options and being realistic about your circumstances.
 When you make choices with your own needs and goals in mind, you will experience much greater success, regardless of the specific strategy you take.